maranomynet/formatchange/README.md

 This method is called internally when a `FormatChange` instance is created – unless the `defer` option is passed.

 Starting and stopping does not delete or reset the `media` object.
 This means that restarting (i.e. `.start()` after a `.stop()`) will not re-trigger a 'formatchange' event – unless the window size (or CSS) changed in the meantime – or if if a "hard-refresh" argument is passed (i.e. `.start(true)`).

+`formatMonitor.check()` quickly queries if the format has changed and triggers "formatchange" event if needed.
+This is the method to use with the `manual` option.

 `formatMonitor.refresh()` refreshes the `media` object and triggers "formatchange" event when appropriate – unless a "hard-refresh" boolean argument is passed (i.e. `.refresh(true)`).